PolymerLabs/arcs/extension/README.md

 # arcs chrome extension

-The extension does two things:
+The extension does a few things:

-1) Synchronizes metadata from the browser to your Arc.
+1) Parses webpages you visit for schema.org entities, and provides that data to Arcs.
+1) Allows webpages to specify manifests that are loaded into your Arcs instance.
 1) Provides an entry point to Arcs.

-Currently (and temporarily) synchronization happens via a **public** firebase.
+The extension reads out schema.org-compatible data from web pages that you visit.
+Those entities are stored in your browser's local storage and are exposed to Arcs as views.
+When you accept suggestions that contain those views, they are synchronized to a **public** firebase.

-Eventually the sync will be to a private data store (perhaps firebase, perhaps not).
+Eventually, the sync will be to your private data store (perhaps firebase, but other options will be available).

+Please be aware of this limitation as you think about what sites to visit while using this extension.
+A best practice is to use this in a non-primary profile or a secondary browser.

 ## installation